Near Stangelville in Kewaunee County, Wisconsin — The American Midwest (Great Lakes)

 Erected 2001 by the Kewaunee County Historical Society.

 Location.
 44° 24.854′ N, 87° 41.038′ W. Marker is near Stangelville, Wisconsin, in Kewaunee County.
 Marker is at the intersection of County Highway AB and Pine Grove Road (Road R7), on the right when traveling north on County Highway AB.
+Marker is 1 mile north of Stangelville, or approximately 9 driving miles south of Luxemburg.
 Touch for map.
-Marker is 1 mile north of Stangelville, or approximately 9 driving miles south of Luxemburg.
 Marker is in this post office area: Luxemburg WI 54217, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 George Halada Farmstead (approx. 3.4 miles away); Dikeman (approx. 4.8 miles away); St. Joseph's Church (approx. 5 miles away); The Norman General Store (approx. 5 miles away); Black Earth Indian Village (approx. 5.9 miles away); Tisch Mills (approx. 6.8 miles away); The Old Mill (approx. 7 miles away); Kewaunee County Lime Kilns (approx. 7.3 miles away).